diegobarle/android-list-long-click-action/README.md

-# Android List long click action
+# Android list long click action

 This is a listener to add to a recycler view that shows an animation for an action when a user does a long click on an item in the list.